 Your final throws are into the basket with your putter.
 Take your time.
 Keep the target on your eyes and toss that baby in!

 Try to set yourself up as close as possible on your approach shots to give yourself an easier putt into the basket.
-Remove your discs before the next player putts.
-If the disc is lying flat in the basket sometimes we just leave it there to speed up the play time.
+Remove your discs before the next player takes their putt.
+If the disc is lying flat in the basket sometimes we just leave it there to speed up the playtime.
 If your disc comes to rest in the chains or leaning against the basket remove as to not cause a distraction to the next player and to free up the chains etc.

 9. Tally up your scores

 After everyone has finished up their putts you tally up your throws before starting the next hole.
 On the scorecard mark, the number of throws made including all drives, approaches, and putts.

 Continue playing the rest of the course in the same manner.
 When all holes have been scored, add all your 18 holes up for a grand total score.

 The player with the lowest score in the end wins.